SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 ## My feet sink into the floor / I'm sliding a lot

-This will be due to either your physical or bone length setup.
-Try:

-- Making sure "Skating correction" and "Floor clip" are enabled in the SlimeVR Settings > Tracking settings (doesn't work for Quest Standalone for now).
+- Make sure "Skating correction" and "Floor clip" are enabled in the SlimeVR Settings > Tracking settings.
-- Running through the Automatic Calibration again.
+- Ensure your height in both SlimeVR and VRChat is set to your real height.
+You can measure this accurately using the 'Calculate my height automatically' button under the Body Proportions tab in Slimevr.
-- Adjusting your IRL tracker mounting.
+- Adjusting the position of your SlimeVR tracker mounting.

 ## My feet are incorrect/move incorrectly
-- Ensure foot mounting reset is completed after mounting calibration in the SlimeVR server.
+- Ensure Feet reset is completed after Full reset and Body reset in the SlimeVR server.
 - Try changing the angle of your feet; higher or lower angles may work better depending on your body type.
 They should not be tilted to either side during foot calibration.
+- Try adjusting the position of the foot tracker.
+We recommend the flattest part of your foot, in-line with your second toe, and closer to your ankle than your toes.
+- Some avatars can have issues with full-body tracking, try switching to an alternative avatar and recalibrating in VRChat.
+SlimeVR has a VRChat avatar of our mascot which is perfect for testing, and can be found [here](https://vrchat.com/home/avatar/avtr_f66839b2-3ae8-45ef-b5a5-0e768d5c6d34).

 ## My avatar floats above the ground